aminobest/ETLecture/README.md

  A new link to the jupyter lab web-application (starting with https://127.0.0.1...) will be showned in the terminal (similar to the screenshot above)

-## Notes

-- To update a notebook, you should make a copy of it (Using File menu -> Save notebook as -> provide a new name)